tina-trenkner/pink-drum-explosion/README.md

 # pink-drum-explosion
-a visualization based off of Wes Bos's JS drum kit.
+A visualization based off of Wes Bos's JS drum kit.
 While watching the video for this tutorial, I thought it would be so much cooler to have the background change colors (instead of have a static image as the background).

-I followed the video tutorial to improve my vanilla JS skills, then researched how to change the background colors as an added CSS/JS challenged.
+I followed the video tutorial to improve my vanilla JS skills, then researched how to change the background colors as an added CSS/JS challenge.

 ## To start the interactive (in process):
 Download the folder from this repo to your desktop.